KyuzanInc/mint-sdk-examples/use-erc721-contracts-directly/README.md

 # use-erc721-contracts-directly

-This example shows that the wallet is connected, with the network address, account balance, and the connecting network.
+This example shows that interacting with Smart Contracts by Mint SDK

 To start this, install the modules and try out with own ACCESS TOKEN and Fortmatic key.